 Table 5.4 Upstream of Sion Mills estimated egg deposition 2002-2009.
-Note 2007 figures are a minimum estimate due to high water levels resulting in the bypassing of the counter
+Note 2007 and 2008 figures are minimum estimates of escapement due to high water levels resulting in the bypassing of the Sion Mills counting channels.

 HABITAT MONITORING 6.0